-Effective December 31, 2009, an individual who is both a participant and an employee of the Company is 100% vested in the balance of his or her Company matching contributions and related earnings.
+Effective December 31, 2009, an individual who is both a participant and an employee of the Company is 100% vested in the balance of his or her Company Safe Harbor Matching Contributions and related earnings.
+Additionally, eligible participants become vested in any balance of his or her Company nonelective contributions upon three years of service.